thedzy/goprogress/README.md

 - Fixed an error when passing an empty string to the wait bar.

 ### 2.1.2
-_ Add more ways to set options
+- Add more ways to set options

+### 2.2.0
+- Added GetRGB (from ansi code) 16-255
+- Improved forumula for getAnsi (from rgb)